NFL Protests: Why Trump and Team Owners Are Missing the Point

 A protest originally started to raise awareness about police brutality towards ethnic minorities not as a sign of disrespect towards the flag or national anthem.

 By Nicholas Borghesi.
-See more from Nic on his blog here
+See more from Nic here

 In a landscape of British politics mired by political violence.
 The throwing of milkshakes at fascists, has proved a step too far for the liberal left wing and far right alike